P-p-H-d/mlib/README.md

 Returns true if a data was popped, false otherwise.
 Always return true if the buffer is blocking.
+This function is thread safe.

+##### `bool name_pop_move_blocking(type *data, buffer_t buffer, bool blocking)`

+Pop from the buffer `buffer` into the uninitialized object `*data`, waiting for a data if `blocking` is true (constructor).

+If the buffer is built with the `BUFFER_DEFERRED_POP` option, the object is still considered being present in the queue until a call to name_pop_release.

+Returns true if a data was popped, false otherwise.
+Always return true if the buffer is blocking.
-This function is thread safe if the buffer was built thread safe.
+This function is thread safe.

 ##### `bool name_pop_release(buffer_t buffer)`